Next Previous Up Contents

 TAP window with Use Service tab visible

 The Use Service tab of the TAP load dialogue displays information about the service you have selected to query, including what tables are available and what columns they contain, and allows you to enter the query text and some additional options about how the query is to be executed.
-The panel has three parts: Metadata, Service Capabilities, and ADQL Text.
+Once you have entered suitable query text, click the Run Query button at the bottom of the window to submit the job.

 Metadata Panel